zettca/hacker-news/README.md

-# The Hacker News Feed
+# Hacker News Feed
-A *The Hacker News* feed with GitHub authentication
+A *Hacker News* feed with GitHub authentication